-Your internal knowledge base is just as important as the knowledge base you provide for your customers, so ensure you put the corresponding amount of effort into creating and updating it.
+Your internal knowledge base is just as important as the knowledge base solution that you provide for your customers, so ensure you put the corresponding amount of effort into creating and updating it.

 Effective communication is fundamental in running a successful company – and that starts with your key internal documentation.